Arksine/moonraker/docs/configuration.md

 #   When set to False Moonraker will only fetch update state on startup
 #   and clients will need to request that Moonraker updates state.
 The
 #   default is False.
+refresh_interval: 672
+#   The interval (in hours) after which the update manager will check
+#   for new updates.
+This interval is applies to updates for Moonraker,
+#   Klipper, and System Packages, and is the default for all clients.
+#   The default is 672 hours (28 days).
 enable_system_updates: True
 #   A boolean value that can be used to toggle system package updates.
 #   Currently Moonraker only supports updating packages via APT, so